SylvainMontagny/ical-to-schedule/Ical_Generator/README.md

 # Ical Generator
-**Ical Generator** is an html file that allow us to create test Ical files to test the Ical-To-Schedule application.
-The Ical generated will alternate between events and times without anything.
+**Ical Generator** is a html file that generate an ics file (ical calendar) with periodic event.
+This application is used for testing purpose to create BACnet schedule envent.

-## **How to use Ical Generator ?**
+## How to use Ical Generator ?
-When you run the html file you arrive on a page with 4 configurable field and a button to generate the Ical file :
+1. Launch the Ical_Generator.html file.

-- The first field is the duration time of the event in minutes.
+2. Input your settings.
-- The second field is the duration time of the intervals between events in minutes
+3. Generate ics file

-- the third field is the start date of theses events
+## Know limitation
-- the last field is the end date of theses events
+The start time can't be after the stop time.
+For example, you can't create a periodic event from 10pm to 1am the next day.